Fast-Vollib: A Fast Implied Volatility Library for Python with PyTorch, JAX, and CUDA Fused-Kernel Backends: Abstract

 \section{Abstract}

 We present \fv, an open-source Python library that provides high-performance European option pricing, implied volatility (IV) computation, and Greeks under the Black-76, Black-Scholes, and Black-Scholes-Merton models.
 The library is designed as a drop-in alternative to the de-facto-standard \pv\ and \pvv\ packages, with pluggable PyTorch and JAX execution backends, a CUDA fused-kernel Triton contribution for batched IV workloads, and a compatibility-first public API.
 In addition to a vectorized Halley-method IV solver, \fv\ ships an experimental, fully-vectorized implementation of J\"{a}ckel's ``Let's Be Rational'' (LBR) algorithm with NumPy/Numba, \texttt{torch.compile}, JAX, and Triton single-pass GPU kernels for batched option chains.
-This note announces the library and describes its public API surface, with source, documentation, and packaging artifacts available at (\href{https://github.com/raeidsaqur/fast-vollib}{GitHub}, \href{https://raeidsaqur.github.io/fast-vollib/}{Docs}, \href{https://pypi.org/project/fast-vollib/}{PyPI}).
+This note announces the library, describes its public API surface, and points to its source, documentation, and packaging artifacts.
+Library public at: \fvrepo.